1024mb/fdroid_metadata_generator/README.md

 * Needs to know where the metadata is located, it can infer this if you provide either the metadata or repo path.
 * Depends on a data file, explained below.
 * Needs a language to be provided.
-* Needs AAPT and AAPT2 in your PATH.
+* Requires AAPT and AAPT2.

 By default no data will be overwritten except for empty/dummy values.